nzewdie12/cloud-notes/01-networking-basics/communication-principles.md

 # 5.0
--Media Access Control : Mac Address
+- Media Access Control : Mac Address

 ### Protocol Charicteristic
 ####: Protocols are the rules that govern network communications including the message format, message size, timing and encapsulation.